AlexWendland/public-note/OMSCS/CS7641/Week 1 - Chapter 1 Machine Learning.md

 >- Performance measure $P$: percentage of games won against opponents, and
 >- Training experience $E$: playing practice games against itself.

+# Training experience

+There are important classifications of training experience.

+For example when the pay off comes:
+- Direct training examples - examples of exactly the correct thing at the time of a decision.
+	- In the checkers example, given a board position the right move to make.
+	- Normally the best training but harder to get.
+- Indirect training examples - examples that leads to a positive outcome but not at the point of the decision.
+	- In the checkers example, a previous game where it knows a sequence of moves that leads to a win or loss.
+	- Indirect training faces the problem of *credit assignment*, which moves where correct?

+Or how much autonomy the learner has over this process:
+- Leader lead learning - A sequence of training examples built by the teacher.
+	- In the checkers example, if you feed it a selection of games or game states.
+- Student lead learning - The student can